-The obligations pursuant to the 2026 Notes are guaranteed by the same subsidiaries acting as subsidiary guarantors for the September 2023 Notes (the "2026 Subsidiary Guarantors").
+The obligations pursuant to the 2026 Notes are guaranteed by certain subsidiaries of the Company (the "2026 Subsidiary Guarantors").
 Each of the 2026 Subsidiary Guarantors, jointly and severally, guarantee the due and punctual payment of the principal, any premium, and interest on, and all other amounts payable under the 2026 Notes and the 2026 Indenture.